Skip to main content

 7. Path Elective

-A great, learn-at-your-own-pace pathology resource is Path Elective.
-You can register online for free and take clinical, anatomic, and molecular pathology courses.
-By completing the different modules, you can earn certificates for your work but unfortunately not CME as of the time of this publishing.
-The modules include online resources, textbook references, review notes, and videos created by experienced professionals and master educators.
-The purpose of this website is to provide free, accessible learning resources for medical students, pathology residents or trainees, or even patients interested in learning more about diagnostic medicine.
-This interactive platform allows anyone to experience an organized pathology elective of their choice from anywhere on their own time.
+Path Elective offers free, self-paced clinical, anatomic, and molecular pathology courses.
+While it doesn’t offer CME credits, the platform provides comprehensive modules, textbook references, review notes, and videos created by experienced professionals.
+It’s perfect for medical students, residents, and anyone eager to learn about diagnostic medicine at their own pace.
 The founders believe that learning about pathology and laboratory medicine can benefit everyone.
 Through this elective, they aim to foster a community of learners and teachers who will help advance the field of pathology and medical education.

 PathElective digital pathology resource